Playbooks are our way to give back to the industry and help people to get shit done.

 The complex interplay of people, processes and technologies will always bring change, uncertainty and unknowns.
 By acknowledging and addressing these factors early, we can massively reduce the various types of risks we are exposed to.

-This is why we run Inceptions.
+This is why we and the guys at Equal Experts who we wrote this playbook for and with run Inceptions.
 They systematically address the issues that threaten to derail deliveries, helping us to reduce risk, build trust and achieve alignment.
 An Inception is a set of collaborative activities run with cross-disciplinary teams, to make sure enough information is shared to start delivery with the best possible chance of success.
 Their job is to do, de-risk delivery, align stakeholders and allow the delivery team to hit the ground running.

 Of course, knowing why you might want to run an Inception is not the same as being able to run an effective one!
 This is where this Inception Playbook comes in.

 We believe it’s possible to distil the essence of an Inception into a blueprint.
 This document is that blueprint.

 By taking away some of the complexity and providing ideas to riff off and make your own, this playbook aims to support beginners and experts alike.
 Over the pages that follow, you’ll find the tools to build better foundations for the initiatives you work on.

 If you have to plan, facilitate or participate in an Inception, or if you simply want inspiration on how to kick off initiatives better, the playbook is for you.